LaurenceHo/quasar-photo-albums/README.md

       +- photo-b-2.jpg
 ```

+You will also need to replace `ALBUM_URL` and `AWS_S3_BUCKET_NAME` in`.env.example` in [./lambda](./lambda) folder with the bucket you created.

 #### S3 bucket policy
-You usually want to make your S3 albums public so that your friends can see it.
+You usually want to make your S3 bucket public so that your friends can see your photos and website.
 To achieve this, you need to add `getObject`
 in the bucket policy (under `Permissions` tab):
 ```json
 {